Balls of Fury: Plot

-Upon learning that Wolfschtagg is his last opponent, Daytona requests extraction.
-Rodriguez formulates a plan to break Daytona's arm so that he can safely reconsider.
+Daytona and Wolfschtagg were set for the final round.
+After Wolfschtagg insulted Daytona's late father, Daytona reneged on the extraction and attempted to call off Rodriguez's plan only for Rodriguez to hastily break his arm.
 Feng discovers Rodriguez's attempts to contact the FBI and forces Daytona to face Wolfschtagg, then substitutes Maggie.
 When Wolfschtagg protests, Feng kills him.
-Daytona plays one-handed and tries stalling for time.
+Daytona plays southpaw and tries stalling for time.
 Maggie tries losing on purpose to sacrifice herself.
 However, Daytona uses his ping-pong expertise to hit Maggie with the ball.
 Enraged, Feng orders them both executed.
 Mahogany shoots her dart at Daytona, but Maggie thwarts her.
 Daytona throws the paddle back at Mahogany, killing her.
 The FBI swarms the place, during which Daytona and his friends attempt to escape, but are captured after Daytona fails to rescue Feng's slaves.
-Feng plays Daytona to determine which of Wong's students is the superior ping pong player.
+Determined to find out who Wong's best pupil was, Feng plays Daytona using the modified vests.

 Daytona trips Feng's bodyguard during the game and activates the self-destruct sequence.
 Feng reveals they cannot turn off the suits.
 He also states that he changed the rules so that the ball can be bounced off any surface once and still be in play.
 The game moves through several buildings and finally onto a bridge over a nearby river.
 After Wong informs Daytona that Feng has a weak backhand, Daytona exploits his weakness, fatally electrocuting Feng as he falls into the river.
 Daytona and his friends, along with Feng's slaves, escape in Wong's boat before the facility explodes.
 Two months later, the major characters reunite for the reopening of Wong's rebuilt Mushu shop while also still hosting ping-pong games.
 Wong inadvertently falls down the elevator shaft, to Randy, Rodriguez, and Maggie's shock.